MicrosoftDocs/powerbi-docs/powerbi-docs/service-share-dashboards.md

 ms.service: powerbi
 ms.subservice: powerbi-service
 ms.topic: conceptual
-ms.date: 05/17/2019
+ms.date: 05/24/2019
 ms.author: maggies

 LocalizationGroup: Share your work
 ---
-# Share your Power BI dashboards and reports with coworkers and others
+# Share Power BI dashboards and reports with coworkers and others
 *Sharing* is a good way to give a few people access to your dashboards and reports.
 Power BI also offers [several other ways to collaborate and distribute dashboards and reports](service-how-to-collaborate-distribute-dashboards-reports.md).

 ![Share icon in a list of favorite dashboards](media/service-share-dashboards/power-bi-share-dash-report-favorites.png)